-Turning the Material Blank
+Turning the Blank

-- 1. Assemble the blank on the mandrel using the bushings.
-The bushings are all the same size. - 2.
-Since there is only one blank to place on the mandrel, you will have to place spacers on the mandrel in order to tighten the tube for turning.
-You can use a piece of wood with a 7mm hole or use 7mm bushings as spacers. - 3.
+1. Assemble the blank on the mandrel using the bushings.
+The bushings are all the same size.

+- 2. Since there is only one blank to place on the mandrel, you will have to place spacers on the mandrel in order to tighten the tube for turning.
+You can use a piece of wood with a 7 mm hole or use 7 mm bushings as spacers. - 3.
 Tighten the tailstock before tightening the blank on the mandrel.
 This will center the mandrel first.
 Then tighten the nut that holds the blank. - 4.
-Turn the blank to the desired contour, making sure that the blank diameters are the same as the bushings. - 5.
+Turn the blank to the desired contour, making sure that the area next to the bushing is turned to the size of the adjacent bushing. - 5.
 After turning the blank, sand the surface in progressive steps until you get to 400 or 500 grit. - 6.
 Apply the finish of your choice and polish. - 7.
 Remove the blank from the mandrel.

-Assembling the Pen
+Assembling the Twist Pen